rymdkraftverk/level1/README.md

  - Create a script for building game dist files
  - Custom length animations (being able to define an animation speed / length for each frame in the animation)
  - Quickly switch between "dev" and "prod" mode, aka installing from a local folder vs from npm
+ - Use delta when updating entity state, (pass delta to all run functions) (only relevant with a flunctuating time step)
+ - Notify about browser not being supported (or javascript not being enabled)
+ - Other javascript physics engines?

 #### 0.3:

 STATE MANAGEMENT
  - one way dataflow?
  - global state object and selectors (investigate how to handle global state in games)
+ - finite state machine (leave to userland?)

 BUGS / IMPROVEMENTS
- - Game should not crash if controller is added after game is started
  - Split up readme into different files: https://help.github.com/articles/about-readmes/
  - Loading screen (level1 splash screen)
  - Logo?
  - Fix test linting
- - Use delta when updating entity state? check mainloop docs
  - Add juicying functions
  - Expose default behaviors (scan for gamepads etc)
  - Add better comments for documentation
+ - Publish script: Should run tests, build, bump version(maybe), and publish

 SOUND
  - Change sound lib to: https://github.com/CreateJS/SoundJS